 Six principles for processing of personal data

-- Lawfulness, fairness, and transparency – GDPR states that you must inform an individual of any personal data processing in a timely and understandable way.
+The GDPR states that you must inform an individual of any personal data processing in a timely and understandable way.
 Using easily understandable language.
-There is a mandatory list of information that needs to be disclosed to an individual prior to processing of his personal data.
+There is a mandatory list of information that needs to be disclosed to an individual prior to the processing of his personal data.

-- Purpose limitation – you must only collect personal data for a specific, explicit and legitimate purpose.
+You must only collect personal data for a specific, explicit, and legitimate purpose.
 You must clearly state what the purpose of collecting is, and collect data only for the time that is necessary to complete the purpose.

-- Storage limitation – You must delete personal data when you no longer need it.
-The timescales in most cases aren’t set.
+You must delete personal data when you no longer need it.
+The time scales, in most cases, aren’t set.
 They will depend on your business’ circumstances and the reasons why you collect this data.
 We strongly recommend you download our eBook that explains in detail how to orchestrate a GDPR compliant data removal and how to create data retention policies.

-the General Data Protection Regulation integrates accountability as a principle which requires that organizations put in place appropriate technical and organizational measures and be able to demonstrate what they did when requested.
+The General Data Protection Regulation integrates accountability as a principle which requires that organizations put in place appropriate technical and organizational measures and be able to demonstrate compliance to the supervisory authority.

-This principle requires you to demonstrate compliance with GDPR and explicitly states that this is your obligation.
+Accountability principle requires you to demonstrate compliance with the GDPR and explicitly states that this is your obligation.
 You are expected to provide comprehensive but appropriate measures.
 Measures that minimize the risk of misuse and protect personal information.

-In case of a data breach, the Company will have to notify the supervisory authority and the affected individuals within 72 hours from the breach occurrence.
-Such a scenario might result in fines up to 20 million EUR or 4% of their annual turnover, which the Company would have to suffer.
+In case of a data breach, the company will have to notify the supervisory authority and the affected individuals within 72 hours of the breach occurrence.
+Such a scenario might result in GDPR fines up to 20 million EUR or 4% of their annual turnover, which the company would have to suffer.